 In the Spring of 2021, he releases his fourth album, the double CD "Imago", as a Special Creative Project presented by Miss Flute, Switzerland featuring top international artists, in recordings from UK, Italy, Austria, Switzerland, Russia, and Canada.

-He is currently preparing new commissioned works, along with premieres and recordings, including the World Premieres of his two Concertos for Violin & Symphony Orchestra.
+He is currently preparing a new album release along with new commissioned works and premieres, including the World Premieres of his two Concertos for Violin & Symphony Orchestra.

 Jonathan Östlund is delighted to be part of the artistic program of Meze Audio;

 for further info & updates with regards to this special ongoing collaboration please view